elkomy13/Predicting-Heart-Disease.ML/README.md

 4. Features

-This is where you'll get different information about each of the features in your data.
-You can do this via doing your own research (such as looking at the links above) or by talking to a subject matter expert (someone who knows about the dataset).
+This is where you'll get different information about each of the features in your data

 Create data dictionary: